szelezsan/MusicQuizGame/README.md

 ### As a new customer:
 * I wish to provide an entertaining game.
-* I would the user have an excellent user experience, and an easy to use surface.
+* I would the user to have an excellent user experience, and an easy-to-use surface.
 * I would like the users to be given the chance to get all questions right.
-At the end of the game they can start over the Music Quiz Game.
+At the end of the game, they can start over the Music Quiz Game.

 ### As a returning customer: